klsoundarya/dice-quest/README.md

 #### The Scope Plane

-Based on the Strategy Plane, the scope of my website includes implementing the rules of "Dice Quest," allowing players to interactively roll dice and track scores over multiple rounds, providing buttons for starting the game, changing player names, and toggling sound effects, with future features including a dark theme toggle and a comprehensive view of game rules.
+Based on the Strategy Plane, the scope of my website includes implementing the rules of "Dice Quest," allowing players to interactively roll dice and track scores over multiple rounds, providing buttons for starting the game, changing player names, and toggling sound effects and a comprehensive view of game rules.

 #### The Structure Plane